Ted Ginn Jr.: 2009 season

 Ginn started the 2009 season slowly by catching two passes in his first game against the Atlanta Falcons.
 Ginn then seemed to have a breakout game against the Indianapolis Colts on September 21, 2009, catching a career-high 11 passes for 108 yards.
 Although a career game, he was criticized for dropping two potential touchdown passes, one in the final minutes of the game.
 The next two games, Ginn dropped several passes and caught only one 4-yard pass and had a 22-yard run.
-In Week 5 against the rival New York Jets, Ginn had just two catches, but one was a 53-yard touchdown against to help the Dolphins win.
+In Week 5 against the rival New York Jets, Ginn had just two catches, but one was a 53-yard touchdown to help the Dolphins win.
 New Dolphins quarterback Chad Henne was hoped to improve Ginn's game.
 Ginn however continued to struggle in the passing game and was demoted to backup wide receiver after Week 7.
 Ginn said he was angry and embarrassed about the benching entering Week 8 against the rival New York Jets.
 Although Ginn caught no passes in the game, he was given full-time kickoff return duties, and took out his frustrations by tying an NFL record with two kickoff returns for touchdowns, one of 100 yards and the second of 101.
 Those touchdowns are the only two of that distance in the same game (the previous record was 2 touchdowns of 97 yards in the same game), and the first time a player returned two kickoffs in the same quarter since 1967.
 Ginn won special-teams player of the month for his efforts.
 The next game against the New England Patriots, Ginn again dropped several passes that included one in the fourth quarter during a last minute potentially game-tying drive.
 In the Week 10 game against Tampa Bay, Ginn had zero catches despite several attempts and was ineffective in the return game.
 Ginn would finish the year fourth in dropped passes.

 For the 2009 season, Ginn had 1,826 all-purpose yards, including 1,324 return yards and 502 yards from scrimmage, with two fumbles.

 San Francisco 49ers

 2010 season

-On April 16, 2010, Miami traded Ginn to the San Francisco 49ers for a fifth-round pick (Nolan Carroll) in the 2010 NFL Draft.
+On April 16, 2010, Miami traded Ginn to the San Francisco 49ers for a fifth-round pick (Nolan Carroll) in the 2010 NFL draft.

 Ginn scored his first touchdown on a punt return against the St. Louis Rams.
 He caught his only receiving touchdown in the last game at home against the Arizona Cardinals.
 Ginn finished the 2010 season with 12 receptions, 163 yards, and 1 touchdown.
 He also ranked second in the league in punt return yards with a 13.3 average.